-- 1. Agencies considering incorporating material by reference should evaluate whetherensure that the material will be reasonably available both to the regulated community and other interested parties. - 2.
-If an agency incorporates by reference material that can be published without violating copyright or other legal protection, the agency should make that material available electronically in a location where interested parties will be able to find it easily. - 3.
-When an agency is considering incorporating by reference into a regulation material that cannot be published without infringing copyright, the agency should work with the copyright holder to ensure the material will be reasonably available to regulated and other interested parties both during rulemaking and following promulgation. - a.
-If more than one standard is available to meet the agency's need, it should consider restrictions on availability as one factor in determining which standard to use. - b.
-Agencies should determine whether request holders of copyright holders in incorporated material towill consent to its free publication, and, if so, make the material available as in paragraph (2), above. - c.
-If copyright holders do not consent to free publication of incorporated materials, agencies should work with them and, either through the use of technological solutions, low-cost publication, or other appropriate means, to-promote the availability of the materials while respecting the copyright holder's interest in protecting its intellectual property. - 4.
-In deciding whether to incorporate a particular copyrighted material by reference, and in working with a copyright holder to ensure the material is reasonably available, an agency should consider:
+1. Agencies considering incorporating material by reference should ensure that the material will be reasonably available both to the regulated community and other interested parties.

+2. If an agency incorporates by reference material that is not copyrighted or subject to other legal protection, the agency should make that material available electronically in a location where interested parties will be able to find it easily.

+3. When an agency is considering incorporating by reference into a regulation copyrighted material, the agency should work with the copyright holder to ensure the material will be reasonably available to regulated and other interested parties both during rulemaking and following promulgation.

+(a) If more than one standard is available to meet the agency's need, it should consider restrictions on availability as one factor in determining which standard to use.

+(b) Agencies should request holders of copyright in incorporated material to consent to its free publication, and, if such consent is given, make the material available as in paragraph (2), above.

+(c) If copyright holders do not consent to free publication of incorporated materials, agencies should work with them and, through the use of technological solutions, low-
-- a.
-The stage of the regulatory proceedings, because access may be required during rulemaking to make public participation in the rulemaking process effective; - b.
-The need for public disclosure to achieve agency policy or to subject the effectiveness of agency programs to public scrutiny; - c.
-The cost to obtain a copy of the material, including the cumulative cost to obtain incorporated material that itself incorporates further materials; and - d.
-The identity of parties that must have access to the incorporated material, and their ability to bear the costs of accessing such materials. - 5.
-When considering incorporating by reference highly technical material, agencies should include in the notice of proposed rulemaking an explanation of the material and how its incorporation by reference will further the agency's regulatory purpose.

-Updating Incorporations by Reference
+103 cost publication, or other appropriate means, promote the availability of the materials 104 while respecting the copyright holder's interest in protecting its intellectual property.
+105 4.
+In deciding whether to incorporate a particular copyrighted material by reference, and 106 in working with a copyright holder to ensure the material is reasonably available, an agency 107 should consider: 108 109 (a) The stage of the regulatory proceedings, because access may be required during 110 rulemaking to make public participation in the rulemaking process effective; 111 112 (b) The need for public disclosure to achieve agency policy or to subject the effectiveness of 113 agency programs to public scrutiny; 114 115 (c) The cost to obtain a copy of the material, including the cumulative cost to obtain 116 incorporated material that itself incorporates further materials; and 117 118 (d) The identity of parties that must have access to the incorporated material, and their 119 ability to bear the costs of accessing such materials.
+120 121 5.
+When considering incorporating by reference highly technical material, agencies should 122 include in the notice of proposed rulemaking an explanation of the material and how its 123 incorporation by reference will further the agency's regulatory purpose.
+124 incorporation by reference will further the agency 3 regulatory purpose.
+125 Updating Incorporations by Reference 126 opading meorporations by neiterence 127 6.
+Agencies should periodically review regulations and make technical amendments (i.e., 128 nonsubstantive amendments that do not require notice and comment) as necessary to ensure 120 nonsubstantive unichaments that do not require notice and comment, as necessary to ensure that complete and accurate access information8 is included in all regulations that incorporate by reference.
+Agencies should ensure that they are notified of all changes to access information.